Fidelsia/Survival-model-selection-Thesis/README.md

 # Advanced Survival Model Selection Techniques for Health Economic Evaluations

 # Overview
-This repository contains the R code and data for my Master's thesis.
-The project investigates two methodological approaches to improve survival model selection in health economic evaluations, a field where researchers must predict long-term patient outcomes that extend well beyond what clinical trial data can directly show.
+This repository contains the R code and data for my Master's thesis project investigating two approaches to improve survival model selection in health economic evaluations, a field where researchers must predict long-term patient outcomes that extend well beyond what clinical trial data can directly show.

-Since these extrapolations directly influence healthcare resource allocation decisions, choosing the right survival model is critical.
-This thesis addresses two specific problems: overfitting in traditional model selection, and inaccurate extrapolations caused by high censoring rates.
+Specifically, it examines whether k-fold cross-validation can reduce overfitting in traditional model selection, and whether inverse probability of censoring weighting (IPCW) can improve extrapolation accuracy when a large proportion of patients are lost to follow-up.

 # Research Questions
 ## RQ1 — Cross-Validation in Cure Models
-Can k-fold cross-validation improve model selection and extrapolation accuracy compared to traditional AIC/BIC criteria, particularly in datasets showing long-term survival plateaus?
+Can k-fold cross-validation improve model selection and extrapolation accuracy, particularly in datasets showing long-term survival plateaus?
 Scripts and data are in the `Cure_model_Analysis` folder

 ## RQ2 — IPCW Under High Censoring